Leadwerks/Documentation/Lua/EntityScripting.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/myplayercomponent.png?raw=true)

-The editor will create two new files in the appropriate folder.
+The editor will create a new Lua file in the appropriate folder.
 The Lua file contains your component code.
-The JSON file contains component definitions extracted from the code file, and tells the editor what editable properties the code file contains.
+A JSON file will also be added to the "Entity Definitions" folder.
+This contains property definitions extracted from the code file, and tells the editor what editable properties the script contains.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/myplayercomponent2.png?raw=true)